DustinBrett/daedalOS/README.md

 - Greyscale entire `<header>` when window is not in focus
 - Add icon to left of `<header>` title
 - Make scrollbar 1-3 px wider
+- Titlebar text was too bold in Safari (Why was it different?)
+- Remove hard coded z-index in `<Windows />`

 #### DOS